gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-3d-lighting-directional.md

 {{{diagram url="resources/dot-product.html" caption="drag the points"}}}

-Drag the points around, if you get them exactly opposite of each other you'll the dot product is -1.
+Drag the points around, if you get them exactly opposite of each other you'll see the dot product is -1.
 If they are at the same spot exactly the dot product is 1.

 How is that useful?
 Well if we know what direction the surface of our 3d object is facing